Places to Visit

 |Thrapston and Islip||Upwell||Littleport|

-East Anglia boasts some of the most beautiful countryside in the UK.
+The Fens boasts some of the most beautiful countryside in the UK described as a “hidden gem” by BBC countryfile presenter Adam Henson.
 Its a great place to escape that inner city hustle and bustle.
 You will find an abundance of wildlife & wild flowers.
 There are lots of traditional pubs, historic monuments and buildings dotted along the waterway routes.
-Hire a boat for a weeks break and you can visit Cambridge and Ely with its famous Cambridge University. and Ely Catherdral
+Hire a boat for a short break, week hire or more and you can visit Cambridge and Ely with its famous Cambridge University and Ely Catherdral

 1. Middle Level Waterways – March, Ramsey, Upwell & Outwell